 Notable Steve, Steve Dempsey is an ancient foundational relic of the company, freelancer and our number one Pelgrane GM.

 She came, she saw, she walked off with an ENnie.
 Occasional columnist with Page XX as Mystic Moo, she is the author of The Book of the Smoke.

 Jérôme Huguenin is an artist and layout designer.
 He created the look of Trail of Cthulhu, The Esoterrorists, Mutant City Blues and Fear Itself, doing all the illustrations.
 He also provided artwork for this website.
 He has worked extensively in the French RPG industry and has worked on the French version of the Dying Earth.
 More recently he has created interior and cover art for PDF Dying Earth releases.
 See his portfolio and blog

 The Dying Earth team

 The Dying Earth is supported by the on going efforts of the excellent Jim Webster, editor of XPS and freelance writer and Ian Thomson, prolific one-man PDF factory.
 David Thomas wrote and edited much material and added much needed mockery of pretension, Steve Dempsey is our number one Pelgrane GM, statistician, and freelancer.

 Graham is the author of The Dying of St Margaret’s and The Watchers In The Sky, two bleak Purist Trail of Cthulhu scenarios, as well as Cthulhu Apocalypse.
-He also maintains the Pelgrane website.
-Aside from working for Pelgrane Press, he has published Play Unsafe, a guide to using storytelling and improvisation in games, and the murder mystery game A Taste For Murder.
-With his extensive experience of acting, he brings drama to everything he does.
+Aside from working for Pelgrane Press, he has published Play Unsafe, a guide to using storytelling and improvisation in games, Cthulhu Lite, and the murder mystery game A Taste For Murder.